Sign up for a new account.

 We will email you instructions to reset your

-Objectives: Fear of hypoglycaemia (FoH) has been associated with suboptimal diabetes management and health outcomes.
+Objectives: Fear of hypoglycemia (FoH) has been associated with suboptimal diabetes management and health outcomes.
 This study investigated factors associated with behavioural and emotional aspects of FoH among adults living with type 1 diabetes (T1D) mellitus.
 Design: Cross-sectional study.
 Setting: Online survey hosted on T1D Exchange Glu, an online community for patients living with T1D mellitus.
-Measures: The Hypoglycaemia Fear Survey II-short form and the Hypoglycaemic Attitudes and Behaviour Scale were used to assess FoH.
+Measures: The Hypoglycemia Fear Survey II-short form and the Hypoglycaemic Attitudes and Behaviour Scale were used to assess FoH.
 Multivariable regressions were performed on assessment scores.
-Results: The study included 494 participants (mean±SD age 43.9±12.2 years, duration of T1D mellitus 16.6±16.8 years, self-reported glycosylated hemoglobin (HbA1c) 6.9%±0.8% (52±9 mmol/mol)), 63% men, 89% on insulin pump, 25% experienced a severe hypoglycaemic event in the last 6 months.
+Results: The study included 494 participants (mean±SD age 43.9±12.2 years, duration of T1D mellitus 16.6±16.8 years, self-reported glycosylated hemoglobin (HbA1c) 6.9%±0.8% (52±9 mmol/mol)), 63% men, 89% on insulin pump, 25% experienced a severe hypoglycemic event in the last 6 months.
 Multivariable regression analyses showed higher anxiety, depression severity and diabetes distress were independently associated with FoH (all p<0.01).
 Longer diabetes duration was associated with lower FoH (p<0.01).
-Past experience with severe hypoglycaemia was associated with higher worry of hypoglycaemia (p<0.01) but not avoidance behaviour (ns).
+Past experience with severe hypoglycemia was associated with higher worry of hypoglycemia (p<0.01) but not avoidance behaviour (ns).
 Conclusions: These results highlighted the multifaceted nature of FoH, which warrants further discussion between providers and patients to uncover drivers of and actions required to reduce FoH and improve patient care and outcomes.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.